You probably haven’t heard of this country called SURINAME.

 4. Join in the festivities celebrating unity in diversity

-The Surinaamse people sure know how to celebrate their identity as different ethnic groups in one, unified nation.
+The Surinaamse people sure know how to celebrate their identity as different ethnic centuriongroups in one, unified nation.
 Wear white shirts and shower with brightly colored powders during the Hindu celebration of Holi Phagwa in March.
-There is Wandelmars (Four Day March) during Easter, which is considered as their version of Mardi Gras, where every ethnic group participates in their most colorful traditional costumes dancing through the streets as they march.
-There is Keti-koti every July commemorating the abolishment of slavery, setting the Maroon (Black people) finally free, Surifesta and Owru Yari (Old to New), the grandest celebration of all, during the last week of the last month of the year giving way to the coming New Year, when street parties are endless and when Pagara’s (their version of sinturon ni hudas, only it is a street block long) are lighted to get rid of the bad energies of the old year. [youtube https://www.youtube.com/watch?v=CfXgOvGsWRs]
+There is Wandelmars (Four Day March) during Easter, which is considered their version of Mardi Gras, where every ethnic group participates in their most colorful traditional costumes dancing through the streets as they march.
+There is Keti-Koti every July commemorating the abolishment of slavery, setting the Maroon (Black people) finally free, Surifesta and Owru Yari (Old to New), the grandest celebration of all, during the last week of the last month of the year giving way to the coming New Year, when street parties are endless and when Pagara’s (their version of centurion ni Hudas, only it is a street block long) are lighted to get rid of the bad energies of the old year. [youtube https://www.youtube.com/watch?v=CfXgOvGsWRs]

-Why this is Awesome: You get to really be part of the celebration, from dancing to the lively beats of the local music, to wearing their traditional costumes.
+Why this is Awesome: You get to be part of the celebration, from dancing to the lively beats of the local music, to wearing their traditional costumes.
 You will be joined by hundreds of foreign tourists who flew in just to experience these cultural events.
-PRECAUTION: The streets can really get crowded but nonetheless fun!
+PRECAUTION: The streets can get crowded but fun!

 5. Party more!
 Surinamer/ Surinamese style!